-Kelly Martin Munz, Department Chair; Associate Professor of Equine Studies Octavia Brown, Associate Professor of Equine Studies; Director of TRAC Timothy Cleary, Assistant Professor of Equine Studies Heather Clark, Instructor in Equine Studies Michael Dowling, Instructor in Equine Studies Michael Fugaro, Associate Professor of Equine Studies; Veterinarian Tara Johnson, Assistant Professor of Equine Studies; Assistant to the Director of the Equestrian Center Sarah Marchese, Assistant Professor of Equine Studies and Riding Coordinator
+Kelly Martin Munz, Department Chair, Associate Professor of Equine Studies and Equestrian Center Supervisor Octavia Brown, Associate Professor of Equine Studies; Director of TRAC Heather Clark, Instructor in Equine Studies Tara Clausen, Assistant Professor of Equine Studies; Assistant to the Director of the Equestrian Center Timothy Cleary, Assistant Professor of Equine Studies Michael Dowling, Instructor in Equine Studies Michael Fugaro, Associate Professor of Equine Studies; Veterinarian Sarah Marchese, Assistant Professor of Equine Studies and Riding Coordinator Lynn E. Taylor, Associate Professor of Equine Science

 The Equine Studies Department offers the Bachelor of Science in Equine Studies.
 In addition, there are four concentrations: Riding Instruction and Training, Equine Business Management, Equine Science and Communication for the Equine Industry.
 An Associate of Science in Equine Studies is also offered as well as an Equine Minor.
-The Equine Major fee for 2004/2005 is \$900 per semester.
+Please visit www.centenarycollege.edu for the Equine Major fee.